 An art dealer in early 20th-century Ukrainian art, James Butterwick shares his journey towards this specialism and his passion for one artist in particular: the Ukrainian avant-garde painter and theorist Oleksandr Bohomazov (1880-1930).
 Follow the link to watch the whole video.

-James Butterwick began collecting and selling Russian art in 1985, and has since established himself as one of the world’s leading experts in the field.
+James Butterwick began collecting and selling Ukrainian and Russian art in 1985, and has since established himself as one of the world’s leading experts in the field.
 During the 1990s he lived in Moscow, becoming the only foreign member of the Russian Society of Private Collectors.
 Now based in the UK, James assembles collections, takes part in museum exhibitions and art fairs, and delivers lectures on Russian art across the UK and globally.